Marnack/dlxtrains_modpack/README.md

 2) The locomotives and wagons in this mod are modeled with some additional detail to highlight a few of their distinct characteristics.
 The goal was to achieve a reasonable balance between additional detail while still maintaining an overall appearance appropriate for Minetest.

+3) The use of AdvTrains Livery Tools is optional and its functionality is currently limited to livery selection.
+More advanced functionality normally enabled by AdvTrains Livery Tools such as customizing liveries and supporting livery packs is not yet available.

 ## Acknowledgments

 This modpack would not exist without the prior efforts of the following people: